meilisearch/meilisearch-js-plugins/README.md

 ## 💅 Customization

-InstantMeilisearch offers some options you can set to further fit your needs.
+`instant-meilisearch` offers some options you can set to further fit your needs.

-### Customization

 - [`placeholderSearch`]((#placeholder-search)): Enable or disable placeholder search (default: `true`).
 - [`paginationTotalHits`](#pagination-total-hits): Maximum total number of hits to create a finite pagination (default: `200`).
 - [`primaryKey`](#primary-key): Specify the primary key of your documents (default `undefined`).
 - [`keepZeroFacets`](#keep-zero-facets): Show the facets value even when they have 0 matches (default `false`).

-The options are added as the third parameter of the `instantMeilisearch` function
+The options are added as the third parameter of the `instantMeilisearch` function.

 ```js
 import { instantMeiliSearch } from '@meilisearch/instant-meilisearch'